What do you desire?

 Honestly, what are you longing for at your core?

-Now, I did not say, “give the answer you think you should.”
+Now, I did not say, “Give the answer you think you should.”
 Really, the question is a bit rhetorical.
 The title above is the answer.
 This phrase is given to us as a statement.
 It is not posed as a question.
-Jesus, I should add, at the end of the statement includes the guarantee of being filled.
+Jesus, I should add, that the end of the statement includes the guarantee of being filled.
 “Blessed are those who Hunger and Thirst for Righteousness, for they will be filled” (Matthew 5:6).

 If you’re not growing in righteousness, it is because you are more concerned with preserving self.
 We must understand that there is no following Jesus (hungering and thirsting for righteousness) without denying self.

-A right thing to do is ask yourself: “What over the past year have I grown into more of, the righteousness found in Jesus Christ or self?”
+The right thing to do is ask yourself: “What over the past year have I grown into more of, the righteousness found in Jesus Christ or self?”
 The answer is truthfully seen in our habitual behavior.

-There seems to be a core need in the human being to cry out for substance as we seek to find meaning in most anything we do.
+There seems to be a core need in the human being to cry out for substance as we seek to find meaning in almost anything we do.
 The desire within us is profound.
-I would even say it transcends our need for physical well-being and is why our physical needs are intertwined with the more profound core desire that cries out for fulfillment.
+I would even say it transcends our need for physical well-being and that is why our physical needs are intertwined with the more profound core desire that cries out for fulfillment.
 This all makes life very hard.

 Our Battle with Self